How to Kiss a Girl? Kissing Tips and Advice for Guys

 Not Asking Before You Kiss

-Apart from using words, it is also possible to gauge from her body language and your interactions if she's wanting to kiss you.
+Usually you can tell from her body language and your interactions if she's wanting to kiss you.
 Is she leaning towards you?
 Is she facing away from you?
 Is she smiling or is she grumpy?
 Does she seem bored?
 (Warning: don't think that swooping in for a kiss is the cure for her boredom — it's likely not).

 Especially if you've gone out before and have a sense for who she is, you can gather clues from her body language and make your move without asking for her spoken permission.